jaia137/brunos_curry_dreams/_posts/2020-01-25-jungle_palak_sweet_potato.md

 - sweetish dish, good contrast to spicy curries
 - be careful with the fennel powder, can be very dominant
+- use agni masala instead of listed spices

 ### source

 freestyle

+### prepration time: 20'